-Depending on where you’re going, you can find resort-style accommodations for $35 to $50 per night, often with discounts available for veterans, military members or those staying a full week or longer.
+But you can find resort-style accommodations for $35 to $50 per night, often with discounts available for veterans, military members or those staying a week or longer.
 There are also a variety of camping discount clubs that can help you score lower-cost campground accommodations.

 Finally, there are places you can camp for free (or super cheap), but even in an RV, you’ll kind of be roughing it.
 On BLM-managed land and in certain other wilderness locations, you can do “dispersed” camping, otherwise known as “boondocking” or “dry camping” — basically, camping without any hookups.